OWASP/owasp-summit-2017/content/participant/ticket-24h-sponsor/Aruna-Katugampola.md

 ticket          : 1x8h
 status          : empty
 regonline       : No
-working-sessions: Writing Security Tests,Lightweight Threat Modeling Process,Threat Modeling Templates,Threat Modeling Cheat Sheet
+sessions: Writing Security Tests,Lightweight Threat Modeling Process,Threat Modeling Templates,Threat Modeling Cheat Sheet
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---